-There are minimum construction and mannenance standards and recommended procedures to be followed to ensure that all lands apin, is to an acceptable standard prior to final inspection and release of the bond, if a bond is require.
+There are minimum construction and maintenance standards and recommended procedures to be followed to ensure that all landscaping is to an acceptable standard prior to final inspection and release of the bond, if a bond is required.

-It is the developer's response ility to ensure that the landscaping meets the required standards at the termination of the maintenance period.
-The developer is responsible (and may be bonded) for the routine maintenance, and replacement of the planting including dead wooding, weed control, mulching, replacing dead trees, shrubs, plants, and grass berms and watering for a defined period from the time of acceptance or as-built landscape plans by the TA or issue of a s.224 completion certificate under the Resource the analysis.
+It is the developer's responsibility to ensure that the landscaping meets the required standards at the termination of the maintenance period.
+The developer is responsible (and may be bonded) for the routine maintenance and replacement of the planting including dead wooding, weed control, mulching, replacing dead trees, shrubs, plants, and grass berms and watering for a defined period from the time of acceptance of as-built landscape plans by the TA or issue of a s.224 completion certificate under the Resource Management Act.